PensionBee/ddd-workshop/README.md

 ### Commands...
 With Payloads

-When we were **EventStorming**, we described **Commands** as an intent to change the state of our system.
-Let's complete the picture here and acknowledge that most **Commands** will also require a payload (a fancy word for data) to be meaningful.
+When we were EventStorming, we described commands as an intent to change the state of our system.
+Let's complete the picture here and acknowledge that most commands will also require a payload (a fancy word for data) to be meaningful.
 For example:

 ```ts
 // An arbitrary representation of a command